-Senate Panel Urged to View Trump-Russia Claims with Skepticism
+Senate Panel Urged to View Russian Meeting Explanation with Skepticism

-WASHINGTON (CN) – A man who helped lobby Congress for strict sanctions against Russian human rights abusers told the Senate Judiciary Committee Thursday he’s skeptical of White House assertions that a controversial meeting between Russian nationals and Donald Trump Jr. last year was about adoption policy.
+WASHINGTON (CN) – A man who helped lobby Congress for strict sanctions against Russian human-rights abusers told the Senate Judiciary Committee on Thursday he’s skeptical of White House assertions that a controversial meeting between Russian nationals and Donald Trump Jr. last year was about adoption policy.

 “Nobody was talking about adoption,” William Browder, a hedge fund manager who helped lobby for the Magnitsky Act, said during a morning hearing.
 “They were talking about the repeal of sanctions so that Russian torturers and murderers can freely travel and keep their money.”